antonioparraga/qtype/README.md

 for i in range(1, len(a)):
     a[i].hadamard().cnot(a[i - 1])

-# Apply a gate to every qubity withi the array
+# Apply a gate to every qubit within the array
 for q in a:
     q.not()